Cubs vs. Nationals Player Props Betting Odds

 Garcia Stats

-- Garcia has 20 hits with three doubles, a triple, two home runs, five walks and 13 RBI.
-He's also stolen one base.
+- Garcia has three doubles, a triple, two home runs, five walks and 14 RBI (21 total hits).
+He's also swiped one base.

 Garcia Recent Games